Glossary

 M

-- Mip: a smaller version of a texture that is used to rasterize the texture at different sizes.
+- Mip: a smaller version of a texture that is used to sample that texture at different sizes.

 - Mipmap: a collection of mips.